allegroai/clearml-docs/docs/hyperdatasets/webapp/webapp_dataviews.md

 :::note Enterprise Feature
 The ClearML Enterprise Server provides a mechanism to define your own custom actions, which will appear in the context menu.
-Create a custom action by defining an HTTP request to issue when clicking on the action from the context menu.
+Create a custom action by defining an HTTP request to issue when clicking on the context menu action.
 For more information see [Custom UI Context Menu Actions](../../deploying_clearml/clearml_server_config.md#custom-ui-context-menu-actions).
 :::

 Some of the actions mentioned in the chart above can be performed on multiple Dataviews at once.